fearless40/MonthChallenges/Challenge01/Challenge.md

 # First Challenge

 ## Basic Description
 Inital challenge project is to load an array of integers from a file and be able to answer basic questions about the data.
-The data can be malformed and the program should exit gracefully rather than crashing
+The data can be malformed and the program should exit gracefully rather than crashing.
+Make sure that you include a readme.md file that indicates how the progam can be built.

 ### Description of file format
 1. Line 1: number or rows unsigned 16bit integer (0-65535)